 Question: Why do I need a custom recipe when sequencing Multiome ATAC libraries on the NextSeq?

 However, the NextSeq 500/550 software does not support an i5 indexing read of 24bp.
-In order to accurately capture and read the 10x barcode, the use of a custom sequencing recipe is required.
+To accurately capture and read the 10x barcode, the use of a custom sequencing recipe is required.
 A custom sequencing recipe that specifies the following requirements is necessary for sequencing:

-Make sure to install a custom sequencing recipe file before sequencing Multiome ATAC libraries on the NextSeq500/550.
-It not installed, and just 16 bps are read without a custom sequencing recipe: The 8bp Spacer is captured along with only 8bp of the 10x barcode.
-An 8bp 10x barcode is too short to correctly assign transposed fragments to individual nuclei.
+Be sure to install a custom sequencing recipe file before sequencing Multiome ATAC libraries on the NextSeq500/550.
+If not installed, just 16 bps are read without a custom sequencing recipe: the 8bp Spacer is captured along with only 8bp of the 10x barcode.
+An 8bp 10x barcode is too short to assign transposed fragments to individual nuclei correctly.
 Libraries sequenced without a custom recipe on the NextSeq 500/550 will need to be resequenced with the correct configurations.

 Note: A custom sequencing recipe is not needed for sequencing standalone ATAC (v1, v1.1) libraries.

 Read more: I installed a custom sequencing recipe on my NextSeq; why can't I input 24 bp in the i5 indexing read?

 Products: Single Cell Multiome ATAC + GEX